The Cuban Missile Crisis

-The Cuban Missile Crisis was a six-day confrontation in October 1962 between the United States and the Soviet Union over the presence of Soviet missiles in Cuba.
-It is widely regarded as the closest the world has come to nuclear war, and it was certainly the most dramatic standoff in the Cold War.
-The crisis was a truly global episode, given the potential for a nuclear exchange, and its aftermath saw bickering over the terms of the settlement, strained Soviet-Cuban relations, and Soviet-American arms control measures.
-The confrontation is one of enduring fascination and drama, and it has generated a massive literature, examining diplomacy and crisis management, secret intelligence, civil defense, command and control, and even providing linguistic analysis of the talks within the White House.
-Decades after the event, many aspects of the crisis remain contested, and knowledge continues to grow with the continued release of official documents.
-Greater openness from the US government has meant that knowledge of the American dimension is fullest, but the end of the Cold War brought greater access to some Soviet documentation alongside oral history testimony from participants.
+The Cuban Missile Crisis—known as the Caribbean Crisis in Russia and the October Crisis in Cuba—was a dramatic confrontation from 22 to 28 October 1962 between the United States and the Soviet Union over the Soviet stationing of nuclear missiles in Cuba.
+The episode is widely regarded as the closest the world has come to nuclear war, and it was certainly the most dramatic standoff in the Cold War.
+Fortunately, Washington and Moscow had the sense to recognize how matters could escalate dangerously out of control, with the result that a deal was made in which the missiles would be withdrawn in exchange for a US pledge not to invade Cuba and a secret arrangement in which the US government would remove comparable missiles from Turkey.
+The aftermath saw bickering over the terms of the settlement, and strained Soviet-Cuban relations, alongside a more cordial climate of Soviet-American relations that brought arms control measures.
+The confrontation is one of enduring fascination and drama, and, accordingly, it has generated a massive and still-growing literature, examining diplomacy and crisis management, secret intelligence, civil defense, command and control, international law, and even linguistic analysis of the talks within the White House.
+Decades after the event, many aspects of the crisis remain contested, and knowledge still grows with new interpretative frameworks and with the continued release of official documents.
+Greater openness from the US government has meant that knowledge of the American dimension is by far the fullest, but the end of the Cold War brought greater access to Soviet documentation and generated oral history testimony from participants.
 Unfortunately, Cuban documentation is practically nonexistent, although historians acknowledge that Cuba was an actor as well as acted upon.
-The latest wave of scholarship explores the international dimensions of the episode—known as the Caribbean Crisis to the Soviets, and as the October Crisis in Cuba—beyond the actions of the three protagonists.
+Without the Cuban decision to accept the missiles, for example, a missile crisis would not have occurred.
+The latest wave of scholarship explores the international dimensions of the episode beyond the actions of the three protagonists.

 The Cuban Missile Crisis is well served by recent general overviews, most of which strive to incorporate Soviet and Cuban perspectives as well as American ones.
 The most substantial are Dobbs 2008 and Naftali and Fursenko 1997.
 Both books are engagingly written accounts that draw extensively on fresh sources.
+Colman 2016 draws on documents from archives across the world to place the missile crisis in its wider international and chronological context.
 The analysis in Garthoff 1989 is enriched by the author’s experience as an official providing guidance to the White House.
-George 2013, Munton and Welch 2012, and White 1997 are well suited to undergraduates, as is the time-honored political science classic Allison and Zelikow 1999 (originally published in 1971).
+George 2013, Munton and Welch 2012, and White 1997 are well suited to undergraduates, as is the political science classic Allison and Zelikow 1999 (originally published in 1971).
 Holsti, et al. 1964 provides another important political science account.

 Allison, Graham, and Philip Zelikow.
 Essence of Decision: Explaining the Cuban Missile Crisis.
 2d ed.
 New York: Longman, 1999.